travelster/DBGallery/team-features/activity-monitoring.md

 nav_order: 20
 ---

-# Activity Monitoring
+# Activity Monitoring (Audit Trails)

 DBGallery's audit trail, aka activity monitoring, capabilities are extensive.
-They are found on four pages:
+They are found across five pages depending on the specifiy type of activity being sought:

-1) **The audit trail page:**  Provides access to activity across all users and images.
+1) **The audit trail page:**  The primary activity monitoring page, it provides access to activity across all users and images.

 2) **Versions tab of image preview:**  Displays all changes for a single image: data edits, annotations, versions, when it has been opened in a share, etc.

 3) **Dashboard:**  A less detailed view providing a quick overvew of recent activity.

 4) **Sort by activity type:** Provides a full look at all images recently viewed, updated and added.

+5) **Sharing Management Page:** Lists sharing activity.

 <hr>
 **1) The audit trail page**